-I have been living in England since 2000 and was awarded an MA in Contemporary Arts by Oxford Brookes University in 2005.
-My practice revolves around the themes of mortality and migration; and has been expressed through videos, sound-works and painting.
+Artist of Greek origin Vicky Vergou has studied in Athens Fine Arts, Film Studies and Graphic Design.
+She lives in the UK since 2000.
+She was awarded an MA in Contemporary Arts by Oxford Brookes University in 2005.
+Since then her practice revolves around the themes of migration and landscape; and has been expressed through videos, sound-works and painting.

-“Language Paralanguage” (2011) is a touring sound installation, which explores the sound-world of the 44 official languages spoken in Europe; examining the phonetic and written characteristics of language through participatory processes.
-It is supported by the Arts Council England, Artpoint and Dada South.
+In 2011/12 with the support of the Arts Council England she develops the project “Language Paralanguage”, which explores the sound-world of the 44 official languages spoken in Europe examining the phonetic and written characteristics of language through participatory processes.

 Vicky has had a number of collaborations with local and international artists.
 She has had solo and group exhibitions in Oxfordshire, Berkshire and London.
 Residencies and site-specific work have taken place in England, Greece and Germany.
 Video work has been screened at various festivals.
 She is an associate member of various art-groups and art organisations.
 She has worked as a filmmaker, director of photography, graphic designer, curator, art teacher and workshop leader.